siddharthans2000/age-calc/README.md

-Complete demo of this project is available in my Blog https://siddharthdev.hashnode.dev/implementing-a-serverless-application-with-zero-cost-in-aws
+Complete information about this project is available in my Blog https://siddharthdev.hashnode.dev/implementing-a-serverless-application-with-zero-cost-in-aws